Shreyas0012/Shreyas0012/README.md

 # Hiii there !! 👋 I'm **Shreyas** <br>

 🎓 Pursuing **Computer Science Engineering** at **MIT ADT University**.<br>
-A passionate Python developer and Java developer
+A passionate Python developer and Java developer<br>
 💻 I'm also a **MERN Stack Developer**.<br>
 This is my GitHub profile showcasing my tech stack and project work 🚀